Nicky Adams: Return to Northampton Town

 On 5 June 2019, it was announced that Adams had rejoined Northampton Town on a free transfer, signing a two-year deal.

 Oldham Athletic

 On 22 January 2021, Adams joined League Two side Oldham Athletic on a contract until June 2022.
 Following relegation, Adams was offered a new contract but the two parties could not agree terms and Adams left the club.

 Radcliffe

 In June 2022, Adams joined Radcliffe.

 During his time with the club, he captained the side to both the Manchester Senior Cup and the Northern Premier League Premier Division title.

 Fourth spell with Bury

 On 2 December 2024, Adams returned to North West Counties Football League Premier Division club Bury for a fourth spell.

 Coaching career

-Wigan Athletic

 On 7 June 2025, it was confirmed that Adams had been appointed as the new first-team coach at Wigan Athletic following a coaching restructure by manager Ryan Lowe.
+He departed the club following the appointment of Gary Caldwell as head coach in February 2026.